 Over half of all infants are supplemented with formula during their first 3 months to help with healthy weight gain, or to overcome allergies or other health issues.
 Additionally, one in five babies receive formula in their first few days due to difficulties breastfeeding.

-The US imports very little Baby Formula from other countries as FDA labeling requirements, nutritional requirements, tariffs, and surcharges make it difficult and cost prohibitive for international manufacturers to sell product in the US.
+The US imports very little Baby Formula from other countries as FDA labeling requirements, nutritional requirements, tariffs, and surcharges make it difficult and cost-prohibitive for international manufacturers to sell products in the US.

-The recall and plant closure caused sudden inventory reductions that resulted in increased prices, hoarding, and shortages in areas where brand restrictions are in place for low income families on subsidies.
-Also, most parents are advised not to switch brands / formulas as it may cause GI distress.
+The recall and plant closure caused sudden inventory reductions that resulted in increased prices, hoarding, and shortages in areas where brand restrictions are in place for low-income families on subsidies.
+Also, most parents are advised not to switch brands/formulas, which may cause GI distress.

 What Did We Learn?

-The FDA was unable to travel during the pandemic for plant inspections – affecting new product launches and likely general plant inspections as well.
-This particular process took over 6 months to be resolved – that seems way too long for something affecting the health of our children, or anyone for that matter.
-It seems that additional funding for inspectors, travel, and regulatory enforcement personnel would have been a positive for the industry overall – but it was blocked in the Senate.
+The FDA could not travel during the pandemic for plant inspections – affecting new product launches and likely general plant inspections as well.
+This process took over six months to be resolved – that seems way too long for something affecting the health of our children, or anyone for that matter.
+Additional funding for inspectors, travel, and regulatory enforcement personnel would have been a positive for the industry overall – but it was blocked in the Senate.
 Perhaps that should be an ongoing discussion as surely it would benefit everyone to be sure inspections are efficient and handled regularly and don’t delay access to safe products.

 Some tariffs and taxation policies might need to be revisited if it is preventing us from having appropriate second-source suppliers for our essential goods.
 If the US plants are unable to step in to ensure supply – we should be partnering with other companies ex-US (that are already) supplying the rest of the world for our occasional extra supply needs.